jmhutchison/QGIS-Training-Manual/vector_classification/label_tool.rst

 .. image:: ../_static/labels/025.png
    :align: center

-* Use this to set custom font sizes for each different type of place (i.e., each key in the :kbd:`PLACE` field).
+* Use this to set custom font sizes for each different type of amenity (i.e., each key in the :kbd:`AMENITY` field).

 :ref:`Check your results <label-data-defined-1>`